viamrobotics/docs/docs/program/extend/modular-resources.md

 ### Make the modular resource available to RDK

 In order for the RDK to manage a modular resource, the modular resource must be exposed by a module that is able to be run by the RDK.
-Therefore, you must ensure that any modular resource(s) are made available via a module binary executable in a location that the RDK can access.
+Therefore, you must ensure that any modular resource is made available through a module binary executable in a location that the RDK can access.
 For example, if you are running the RDK on an Raspberry Pi you'll need to have an executable module on the Pi's filesystem.

 {{% alert title="Modules vs modular resources" color="tip" %}}